Optifye/autoresearch/program.md

 - Change phase-1 optimizer, hyperparameters, training loop, batching, and schedules.
 - Change pooler finetuning structure, regularization, losses, and sampling while staying within the fixed evaluation contract.
 - Change how `train.py` wraps or replaces the baseline phase-1 runner, as long as the fixed cache, split, and pregenerated stage-0 checkpoint stay fixed.
+- Add LoRA, Self Supervised Techniques or New temporal models
 - Simplify the code if it preserves or improves results.

 **What you CANNOT do:**